Molmed/Nordlund-ALL-subtyping/README.md

 [`roxygen2`](http://roxygen.org/),
 are required, but are installed automatically.
 The `predict` package was developed inhouse and will soon be released on CRAN (manuscript in preparation).

 The `analyse450k` package appearing in the end of `analyze_final.R` is an inhouse package for data management, that will not be distributed.
-Instead, when the manuscript is accepted for publication and the validation dataset made publicly available on [GEO](http://www.ncbi.nlm.nih.gov/geo/), it will be incorporated into `setup.R`.
+Instead, when the manuscript is accepted for publication and the validation dataset is made publicly available on [GEO](http://www.ncbi.nlm.nih.gov/geo/), it will be incorporated into `setup.R`.

-Figures were annotated using the [`biomaRt`](http://www.bioconductor.org/packages/2.12/bioc/html/biomaRt.html) and [`GenomeGraphs`](http://www.bioconductor.org/packages/2.12/bioc/html/GenomeGraphs.html) packages.
-However, code for producing the figures is not included.

 ### Hardware
 At peak memory, 20 GB of RAM is required (in `process_methylation.R`).
 If you wish to run the analysis in multicore mode 13 GB/core is required.